yatharthb97/yatharthb97.github.io/content/classnotes/week5.md

 + To prevent the activation of certain Origins, the cell can use checkpoints like the regulation of DDK. mec1 modification can express DDK and r+then control the oroduction of DDK.

+# Mitosis

+<center> Raquel Oliveira </center>

++ > Riddle: Two blind man go shopping for socks
+  >
+  > There was a man who went to the mall and he bought 3 pairs of red socks and 3 pairs of white socks.
+Another man who already bought 3 pairs of red socks and 3 pairs of white socks came back to return his 3 pairs of red socks and 3 pairs of white socks.
+They are both blind.
+As they were walking they bumped into each other.
+All the socks scattered around the floor, but each pair remained held together by a rubber band.
+Nobody helped them pick it up except each other, but in 3 minutes they both put them back altogether.
+Each man ended up with the same colors of socks he started with: six red and six white.
+How is that possible if they are blind?

++ How do cells divide?

++ [Kangaroo-Rat from Australia](https://en.wikipedia.org/wiki/Musky_rat-kangaroo) as our model organiosm, since it has only 12 to 13 chromosomes.

++ Insects (like the Drosophilia) divide for 13 generations in a single "Pangea cell".
+Hence, the division is extremenly synchronised.

+### Questions

++ The constraint of space.
+Can't we have a bigger nucleus?
+So that more space allows for less crowding bias.

++  How much force does the spindles apply when they are pulling apart the chromatins?

++ How do they [the spindles] know when its the right time to pull ?

++ How do Chromosomes find their way?

+  {{< youtube AoPRd4AZEAY >}}